 Yet despite these advantages and some recent progress, conventional scoring functions are losing momentum in both research and industry.
 The disadvantages of conventional scoring functions are mostly rooted in their additive functional forms \citep{li2015}.
-First of all, the energy/potential terms in the additive functions are assumed to be independent with each other, which is often not the case, especially for scoring functions based on energy terms \citep{khamis2015}.
+First, the energy/potential terms in the additive functions are assumed to be independent with each other, which is often not the case, especially for scoring functions based on energy terms \citep{khamis2015}.
 Secondly, these functions are not expressive enough for non-linearity, indicating their incapability of complex curve-fitting and conditional branching.
-Therefore, these scoring functions cannot take advantage of higher-quality data \citep{ballester2014} and the growing number of available protein-ligand complex structures.
+As such, these scoring functions cannot take advantage of the growing number of available higher-quality protein-ligand complex structures data \citep{ballester2014}.
 Lastly, even from a theoretical point of view, upon which the conventional methods were usually based, these scoring functions ignored many important aspects of binding, such as the implicit treatment of solvent and protein flexibility \citep{ballester2010}, which became sources of error that are difficult to address.
-All these drawbacks are related to two factors that are deeply rooted in all conventional scoring functions: (1) the underlying theory of docking is incomplete, and the scoring functions, as a way to approximate the binding affinity, are flawed in many ways \citep{pantsar2018}; (2) the additive functional form neither accurately reflects the physio-chemical process of binding nor is suitable for learning from the increasing number of available protein-ligand complex structures.
+All these drawbacks are related to two factors that are deeply rooted in all conventional scoring functions: (1) the underlying theory of docking is incomplete, and the scoring functions, as a way to approximate the binding affinity, are flawed \citep{pantsar2018}; (2) the additive functional form neither accurately reflects the physio-chemical process of binding nor is suitable for learning from the increasing number of available protein-ligand complex structures.

-\subsection{Machine learning-based methods.}
+Conventional scoring functions provided the first generation of computational predictors, balancing efficiency and interpretability.
+Yet, as structural databases expanded and computational power increased, their rigid formulations proved inadequate for capturing the complexity of protein–ligand interactions, thereby catalyzing the rise of machine learning–based methodologies.

-The high cost of conventional physics-based approaches, as implemented in tools such as Openeye, leads to growing interest in machine-learning approaches to binding affinity prediction.
-The scientific community has primarily pursued interaction-free and interaction-based models, as we discuss in the next two subsections.
-These methodologies are distinguished by whether or not they rely on physical interactions to inform predictions.
+\subsection{Machine Learning-based Methods}